This Keto Coconut Chip Ice Cream is the perfect way to cool down on a hot summer day. It’s creamy, dreamy keto perfection!

 Of all their flavors, the coconut chip is my favorite.
 It is hands down the best ice cream I’ve ever had.
 And trust me when I say that I’ve had my fair share of ice cream 🙂

-In the past, when I’ve wanted keto ice cream I’ve either purchased something or made a no churn ice cream.
-The options at my local stores aren’t great and leave me feeling bloated and icky and no churn ice cream is fine, but the texture isn’t quite the same as real ice cream.
+In the past, when I’ve wanted keto ice cream I’ve either purchased something or made no-churn ice cream.
+The options at my local stores aren’t great and leave me feeling bloated and icky and no-churn ice cream is fine, but the texture isn’t quite the same as real ice cream.

 So with this dilemma in mind, I decided to purchase my first real ice cream maker and give making homemade churned keto ice cream a shot.
 The end result was absolutely fantastic and so satisfying.

 There are two basic types of ice cream makers.
 First, you have the old fashioned kind that requires ice and rock salt to freeze the ice cream base and turn it into ice cream.